Martinez Joins Pack Volleyball Staff

 She spent the 2002 season as an assistant at Rice, helping the team to an 18-16 overall record.

-Martinez played at Texas A&M-Kingsville from 1996-99.
-After completing her eligibility, she stayed on as an assistant coach until 2001.
-She received a bachelor of science degree in kinesiology in 2001.
+Martinez played at Texas A&M-Kingsville.
+After completing her eligibility, she stayed on as an assistant coach.
+She received a bachelor of science degree in kinesiology from the university.